com-480-data-visualization/com-480-project-Certified-Lover-Data/README.md

 ### Problematic
-#### Motivation - **What Makes a Song a Hit?
-Decoding the Billboard Hot 100**
+#### Motivation
-Should you really be writing only **POP MUSIC** to make it to the Billboard Hot 100?
-What if there was a formula for making a chart-topping hit?
-Have you ever wondered why some songs dominate the airwaves while others fade into obscurity?
-Is it the catchy melody, the infectious rhythm, or simply the genre that makes a track soar to the top of the Billboard Hot 100?
+Should you really be writing only POP MUSIC to make it to the Billboard Hot 100?

 Music is more than just sound, it's a universal language that influences culture, evokes emotions, and shapes generations.
 From high-energy dance tracks that fuel parties to soulful ballads that stir deep emotions, music plays a powerful role in our daily lives.
 But what truly determines a song’s success?